 Everyting in Singapore is stunning.
-If you want to see more plants you have to visit Singapore Botanic Gardens.
-Beautiful place, easy to reach and you can’t miss the National Orchid Garden – if you love flowers you’ll be overwelmed.
-Gardens by the Bay – this giant flower construction, covers massive part of the gardens and illuminates evening time.
-You can climb arround the trees and admire huge gardens along with the magic city views.
+Singapore Botanic Gardens is a beautiful place, easy to reach and you can’t miss the National Orchid Garden, you’ll be overwelmed by flora beauty.
+Gardens by the Bay – this giant flower construction, covers massive part of the garden and illuminates in the evening time.
+You can climb artificial the trees and admire the massive garden along with the magic city views.
 Singapore is stunning at night.
 Marina Bay – probably the most famous part of the city is breathtaking.
-The promenade and the famous hotel with a swimming pool on the roof is an unforgetable picture.
-You can walk there for hours and you still want to come back on the next day, that’s what I did. 😉 Keep in mind that the hole area is enormous so you need time to walk all those places.
+The promenade and the famous hotel with a swimming pool on the roof is an unforgetable attraction.
+You can walk there for hours and you still want to come back the next day for more.
+I did it every day 🙂 Keep in mind that the whole area is enormous, so if you choose walking your feet will suffer at some stage.

 THE CITY ITSELF -best advise I can give you.
 Immerse yourself in walking the streets, the pleasant vibe and friendly streets is a rewarding experience.
 You’ll never discover more than by walking.

 MARINA BAY & SINGAPORE BOTANIC GARDENS – a 164-year-old tropical garden located in Orchard Road.

 HELIX BRIDGE – Connecting Marina Centre to Marina Bay Sands, the Helix Bridge is a masterpiece of modern architecture.
 Its unique design, inspired by the structure of DNA, features a double helix structure illuminated by vibrant LED lights.
 The bridge offers breathtaking views of the city, especially at night when the skyline comes alive with dazzling lights.